dialogs/docs/devops/install-and-configure-asterisk-for-usage-with-dialog.rst

    icesupport=yes
    stunaddr=stun.l.google.com:19302

+The setup for the dialog clients will be familiar to those who have configured Asterisk to support WebRTC.
+You can reuse your webrtc config.
 Edit the /etc/asterisk/sip.conf file (replace the realm with your actual domain name or ip address)

 .. code-block:: bash